rocky/python-spark/example/README.md

 formatting rules.
 It is left incomplete.

-After you've mastered this, consider going onto uncompyle2 which turne Python bytecode (many versions) into Python.
+After you've mastered this, consider going onto uncompyle2 which turn Python bytecode back into Python.

 There is plenty of room improvement for each program, but that is somewhat deliberate.
 The hope is that you'll modify these to